trungduong0103/react-nodemailer/README.md

 # react-nodemailer
-A simple websites for restaurants to manage their menu
+A simple website for restaurants to manage their menu